 - Distance: 1.5 km

 How to get to the Seokguram trail

 From the entrance of Cheonwangsa Temple, walk for about 10 minutes along the forest road to reach the parking lot of the Chunghon Cemetery, where the trail begins.
-It takes 50 minutes to reach Seokguram temple for 1.5 km one way.
+It takes 50 minutes to reach Seokguram temple, 1.5 km one way.